privoit/emr-hail/readme.md

 # Hail on EMR
-This solution was designed to provide a reproducible, easy to deploy environment for integrate [Hail](https://hail.is) with [AWS EMR](https://aws.amazon.com/emr/faqs/?nc=sn&loc=7).
+This solution was designed to provide a reproducible, easy to deploy environment to integrate [Hail](https://hail.is) with [AWS EMR](https://aws.amazon.com/emr/faqs/?nc=sn&loc=7).
 Where possible, AWS native tools have been used.

 To integrate Hail and EMR, we leverage [Packer](https://www.packer.io/) from Hashicorp alongside [AWS CodeBuild](https://aws.amazon.com/codebuild/faqs/?nc=sn&loc=5) to create a custom AMI pre-packaged with Hail, and optionally containing the [Variant Effect Predictor (VEP)](https://uswest.ensembl.org/info/docs/tools/vep/index.html).
 Then, an EMR cluster is launched using this custom AMI.